Rhode Island Expungement Lawyer

 - What needs to happen after your motion is granted; granting the motion gives you the right to have the record expunged, but do you need to take further action for your record to actually be cleared?

-Providence criminal defense attorney and former prosecutor Stefanie A. Murphy has been successfully defending people charged with crimes in Rhode Island for more than 11 years.
+Rhode Island criminal defense attorney and former prosecutor Stefanie A. Murphy has been successfully defending people charged with crimes in Rhode Island for more than 11 years.
 If you are, or think you may be, eligible to have your record sealed or expunged, she can help.
 If you have already had your record expunged but something went wrong and your conviction remained public information, she can help.
-Call the Law Offices of Stefanie A. Murphy today for your free consultation.
+Call the Law Offices of Stefanie A. Murphy today for your free consultation with our Rhode Island expungement lawyer.